janicenguyen03/FiftyFi/README.md

 FiftyFi is a music analytics tool that helps you gain insights into your listening habits by tracking your last 50 played tracks and analyzing your top items from the past month.

-# The app is now live on https://fiftyfi.vercel.app/

 ## Categories:

 - **Home page:** Display the playlist popularity and currently playing track (or latest played track)